The nightlife in Boulder, Colorado, is like nowhere else.

 Avery Brewing is one of the best-known breweries in Boulder, and likewise, it's also one of the most popular to visit when you want to tip back a cold one.
 This brewery has made a strong impact on Boulder's beer scene for about 25 years.
 One reason: The beer tastes good.
 And it's always a little unexpected, rarely fitting neatly into an existing category.
 In that, Avery epitomizes everything that makes Boulder so beloved.

-Visit the Avery tap room during your next trip in Boulder and learn about the history of the brewery, as well as take a tour of the production facility.
+Visit the Avery tap room and restaurant during your next trip in Boulder and learn about the history of the brewery, as well as take a tour of the production facility.
 The tap room has been open to the public since 2003, but the hours vary, and so do the taps.
 You can check the website for the current line-up of beers before making the trip to taste them.
 Or allow yourself to revel in the surprise, knowing the atmosphere and flavor are consistently good.

 Bramble and Hare